iloomilo/ilo_eventdispatcher/README.md

 # ilo_eventdispatcher

-A lightweight Lua-based **event dispatcher** designed for modular event handling in FiveM/Alt\:V or other Lua environments.
+A lightweight Lua-based **event dispatcher** designed for modular event handling in FiveM.
 This module allows you to create custom events, register listeners, and control event propagation.

 ---